vbookshelf/Thumb-Drive-App-Concept/README.md

 - Runs completely offline.
 - Can be run on an external SSD.
 - Runs in a virtual environment so other software on the user's computer is not disturbed.
 - User data is encrypted.
+Protects against accidental data leaks.